seankelliher/new-england-weather/README.md

 App that displays current weather in New England state capitols.
 [View working component](https://seankelliher.github.io/new-england-weather/).

+## Project Status

+Next steps, I want to do more extensive accessibility and browser testing.
+Also, I would like to expand the number of locations and offer users the ability to select the locations displayed.

 ## Project Screen Shots

 * Several locations - with Metric units.